-BNP Paribas Securities Services SA ("BPSS") was appointed by BGHL to act as custodian, and is responsible for the safe custody of those assets held by BGHL through BPSS.
-BPSS is a wholly-owned subsidiary of BNP Paribas SA.
+BNP Paribas SA was appointed by BGHL to act as custodian, and is responsible for the safe custody of those assets held by BGHL.
 The custodian is entitled to receive a fee from BGHL based on an agreed percentage per annum of the assets held in custody.
-BPSS is a large financial institution having investment grade ratings from the major rating agencies.
+BNP Paribas SA is a large financial institution having investment grade ratings from the major rating agencies.